brillout/wildcard-api/docs/readme.template.md

 a GraphQL API enables
 third parties
-to extensively access Facebook's social graph and build all kinds of applications.
+to extensively access Facebook's social graph allowing them to build all kinds of applications.
-For an API with that many consumers, GraphQL is an astonishing tool.
+For an API with that many consumers, GraphQL is the fitting tool.

 But, to create an internal API
 (that is an API that is consumed only by yourself or only by your organization),